 Contact the district office at 435.673.3617 if an impact fee estimate is needed prior to submitting your application.

 Fee amounts are determined through an analysis based upon the requirements set forth in the Utah Impact Fees Act, which the district publishes periodically.
-The current Capital Facilities Plan sets the fees through 2017.
-Fees will be adjusted effective January 1, 2018 as outlined in the Impact Fee Facilities Plan.
+The current Impact Fee Facilities Plan sets the fees through 2026.

 What is the procedure for paying an impact fee?

 Impact fees are due at the time of recording of a plat, closing on a lot or when a building permit is secured, whichever is applicable.

 Request an application from the respective city if recording a plat or securing a building permit.
 Bring the completed application, ensuring the city has completed its section, along with payment to the district’s office located at 533 E. Waterworks Dr. in St. George, UT.